awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

 ### Option 4: NVIDIA Gaming Drivers \(G4 Instances\)<a name="nvidia-gaming-driver"></a>

 These drivers are available to AWS customers only\.
 By downloading them, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA Tesla T4 hardware\.
-Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](http://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.
+Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](https://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.

 **To install the NVIDIA gaming driver on your Windows instance**

 1. Connect to your Windows instance and open a PowerShell window\.

 1. Download and install the gaming driver using the following PowerShell commands\.
+If you are an IAM user, you must have read\-only access to Amazon S3 actions\.

    ```
    $Bucket = "nvidia-gaming"